 Enter the combined total income from all sections of Schedule E on Line 17 of Schedule 1-Additional Income and Adjustments to Income.
 Then enter all totals from Schedule 1 on Form 1040, line 6.

 For More Information on Schedule E

-Disclaimer: This article is intended to be a general overview of this subject, not tax or legal advice.
+Disclaimer: Schedule E is a complicated form.
+This article is intended to be a general overview of this subject, not tax or legal advice.
 Before you take any action or file this form, consult your tax professional.

 IRS.
 "About Schedule E (Form 1040), Supplemental Income and Loss."
 Accessed Dec.
 20, 2019.